What is a Primary Refresh Token?

 |A||User logs in to Windows with their credentials to get a PRT.
 Once user opens the browser, browser (or extension) loads the URLs from the registry.|

-The Browser SSO flow described in the steps above does not apply for sessions in private modes such as InPrivate in Microsoft Edge, Incognito in Google Chrome (when using the Microsoft Accounts or Office Online extensions) or in private mode in Mozilla Firefox v91+
+The Browser SSO flow described in the previous steps doesn't apply for sessions in private modes such as InPrivate in Microsoft Edge, Incognito in Google Chrome (when using the Microsoft Accounts or Office Online extensions) or in private mode in Mozilla Firefox v91+

-For more information on troubleshooting PRT-related issues, see the article Troubleshooting hybrid Azure Active Directory joined Windows 10 or newer and Windows Server 2016 devices.
+For more information on troubleshooting PRT-related issues, see the article Troubleshooting Microsoft Entra hybrid joined Windows 10 or newer and Windows Server 2016 devices.